glycoinfo/GLIC/seminar/index.md

 Sign up using EventBrite

 **Abstract**
-This first webinar will start a short introduction into the webinar series and the individual talks.
-After this we will provide a general overview about glycan array experiment and data processing and illustrate the use of this technique and data for the generation of new biological knowledge.
+This first webinar will start with a short introduction into the webinar series and the individual talks.
+In this seminar we will provide a general overview about glycan array experiment and data processing and illustrate the use of this technique and data for the generation of new biological knowledge.

 <br/>